googleapis/go-sql-spanner/README.md

 db.QueryContext(ctx, "SELECT id, name ...
 WHERE email = @email", "jbd@google.com")
 ```

+The driver will relax this requirement in the future but it is a work-in-progress for now.

 ## Disclaimer

 This is not an officially supported Google Cloud product.